-^{}Award rates of pay for employees in the rural fire service stream are "total rates of pay" which include compensation for working irregular hours at night time and on weekends and for being on call.
+^{}Award rates of pay for employees in the rural fire service stream include compensation for working night shifts, for working on weekends and for being on-call.
+Consequently, in accordance with clause 15.3(c), clause 15.3(a) and (b) do not apply to employees in the rural fire service stream.